nullfocus/anon-discourse/README.md

 # anon-discourse

-A wholly-independent webapp which allows a group to spin up an anonymous chat group and invite others.
+An independent webapp which allows a group to spin up an anonymous chat group and invite others.

 ## Setup